 In general, business success depends on employee skills and talents.
 HR compensation and benefits managers can help contribute to growth and profitability by ensuring that pay structures and benefits plans are competitive, and that they are designed and managed to attract and retain a quality workforce.

 Hiring and retaining staff are typically vital to the oevrall health of an organization, and skilled HR compensation and benefits managers are usually in high demand for their expertise in designing compensation and benefits plans, as well as negotiating and administering healthcare and retirement plans.
 Those seeking to propel their HR career forward may find a HR master's degree beneficial, as it can provide professionals with must-have skills and advanced knowledge.

-Typical job duties for HR compensation and benefits managers include consulting with internal business partners, such as department heads and management, to assess benefits, compensation and compliance needs.
-They often educate, mentor and train HR staff on processes and professional practices within these areas.
+Other typical job duties for HR compensation and benefits managers include consulting with internal business partners, such as department heads and management, to assess benefits, compensation and compliance needs.
+They also educate, mentor and train HR staff on processes and professional practices within these areas.
 It's also important that they stay on top of changing federal and state employee benefits regulations, as well as the shifting needs of an organization’s workforce.

-A bachelor’s degree is usually required for this position.
-Employers may also show preference to individuals with several years of experience, a HR master’s degree, or an advanced HR certificate.
+A bachelor’s degree is usually required for this position, but some employers may show preference to individuals with several years of experience, a HR master’s degree, or an advanced HR certificate.

 Advanced HR training and education in compensation and benefits management is available through a Master of Science in Human Resource Development degree program.
 Coursework typically includes compensation, benefits, workforce planning, human resource technology solutions and employment law.

 Employers can be confident that professionals who have earned a Master’s Degree in HR have demonstrated competency in: